 The Historic Museum

-The Alice Springs Telegraph Station is a historic museum precinct with both indoor and outdoor displays, presenting the story of the connection of Australia to the rest of the world through Telegraph Communication in 1871.
-Since being declared protected as a Historical Reserve in 1963, the Alice Springs Telegraph Station has become the best restored Telegraph Station in Australia with a commitment to authenticity.
-The restored stone Buildings house furnishings and artefacts from early last century, and are preserved as a historic display.
+The Alice Springs Telegraph Station is a historic museum precinct with both indoor and outdoor displays, presenting the story of the connection of Australia to the rest of the world via the Overland Telegraph Line in 1872.
+Since being declared protected as a Historical Reserve in 1963, the Alice Springs Telegraph Station has become the best restored telegraph station in Australia, with a commitment to authenticity.
+The restored stone buildings house furnishings and artefacts from early last century, and are preserved as an historic display.

 Inside the Museum